Omca19/LittleThings/README.md

-Snippets
+Java Code
 ========

-This is a repo with a couple of snippets of code
+Samples of code for refreshing memory and maybe templates